SHOOTSTA/coding-challange/README.md

 - Tests: Jest + react-testing-library / enzyme
 - Code Linter
 - Use of hooks and context API
-- Typescript is a plus
+- Typescript is a must
 - CSSinJS is a plus: styled-components, styled-system, ...

 ## Instructions